chuckstack/chuckstack.github.io/src-ls/picture-success.md

 - query-invalid-customer-address.sql contains the query to get 300k addresses to validate.
 - get entries is a nushell command that extracts the entries.
 - aichat is a command that communicates with ChatGPT or Claude to perform AI work.
-- -r is the aichat argument that allows the clerk to pass in pre-existing work instructions.
+- -r is the aichat argument that allows the clerk to pass in the pre-existing work instructions that defines a valid address.

 You do not need to understand the details of the above scenario; however, you DO need to understand that a single person (superclerk) can write the above one-line string to perform the work of hundreds or even thousands or people hours.
 This is the power of a purposeful organization using the chuck-stack to find and promote superclerks!

 ## All You Need are Work Instructions

 ChatGPT (and LLMs in general) are very good at understanding languages.
 This ability goes far beyond English and Spanish.
 SQL (databases) is a language.
-If you write it down, LLM can understand what you want.
+If you write it down, a LLM can understand what you want.
 This is true for both English work instructions and code like SQL, python and rust.

 This brings us full circle back to the picture of success: